twl8n/project_euler/README.md

 See the comments inside deftish_1.clj which is intended to run under Leiningen.
 Deft is table oriented programming, and a few key fundamentals are in place in deftish_1.clj.

-The two project euler solutions do work, and are intended to be run from the clojure.jar repl which is quite a bit simpler (more primitive) than Leiningen and requires some kind of print to force evaluation.
+The two project euler solutions work, and are intended to be run Leiningen. problem_1.clj additionally has a (main) so that it supports the native clojure.jar which is somewhat more limited than Leiningen and requires some kind of print to force evaluation.

-Both problems need some stylistic improvements, but problem_7.clj is more common Lisp style.
+Both problems have been solved with fairly idiomatic functional Clojure.

 The primes code (problem 7) mostly brute forces prime discovery.
-Somewhat less efficient than a sieve, but simple code.
-Probably uses less memory than the standard sieve of Eratosthenes.
+It is somewhat less efficient than a sieve, but is simple code.
+It probably uses less memory than the standard sieve of Eratosthenes.
 This solution has a slight optimization in that it only checks known primes as factors, and checks starting with the smallest number, rather that simply brute force checking all possible numbers less than the candidate.

 It would be a nifty idea to take the wanted nth prime as a command line arg.

 Problem 1 is so simple that the solution isn't exciting.
-So, I've imagined it as a slightly expanded problem, which gives a chance to use a map.
+So, I've imagined it as a slightly expanded problem, accumulating the results in a map.